futureverse/future.p2p/README.md

 f <- future(readLines("~/.ssh/id_ed25519"))
 ```

-Because of this, it is important that you only join shared P2P cluster
+Because of this, it is important that you only join shared P2P
-that you trust, i.e. where you trust all the P2P user and the user who
+clusters that you trust, i.e. where you trust all the P2P user and the
-hosts it such that they do not invite non-trusted or unknown users.
+user who hosts it such that they do not invite non-trusted or unknown
+users.

 There are mechanisms for launching P2P workers in _sandboxed_
 environments.
 For instance, by running P2P workers in a sandboxed